niyazed/FakeAlbumCoverGame/README.md

 # FakeAlbumCoverGame

-`Peer Assignment task solution of Python For Data Science course`
+`Peer Assignment solution of Python For Data Science on coursera`